Solab5/blog/index.md

-## Usefull resources to get started with deep learning Deep Learning
+## Usefull resources to get started with deep learning.
+Thank me later!!

 - [link to deep learning for coders](https://www.fast.ai)(by Jeremy Howard and Sylvain Gugger)
 - [link to MIT course for deep learning](http://introtodeeplearning.com/)(by Jeremy Howard and Sylvain Gugger)